lapwinglabs/blog/an-indian-beginning.md

 #### Cobalt

 Before leaving, we were planning to work at [Jaaga](http://jaaga.in/).
 When we showed up, we realized the co-working space had moved into someone's apartment instead.
-After a day of rickshawing around Bangalore, some picking each other up, and soul-searching, we finally end the search at [Cobalt](http://www.cobaltblr.com/).
+After a day of rickshawing around Bangalore, picking each other up, and soul-searching, we finally end the search at [Cobalt](http://www.cobaltblr.com/).
 If you're looking for a Western style co-working space with nice people, this is it!

 ![img](https://dl.dropboxusercontent.com/u/2312024/cobalt.jpg)

 #### $2 Haircut and Shave

 An awesome perk of living in India is the super cheap haircuts and shave. $2 will buy you a haircut, head massage, and shave.
-The Indian shaving blade can handle even the toughest hairs like Mueller's hipster mustache.
+The Indian shaving blade can handle even the toughest hairs like Mueller's hipster 'stache.

 ![img](https://dl.dropboxusercontent.com/u/2312024/indian-haircut.JPG)